currinjs/CurrinJS/aio/content/guide/ngmodule.md

 ### Why _UserService_ isn't shared

-While many components share the same service instances, they rely on Angular dependency injection to do this kind of sharing, not the module system.
+While many components share the same service instances, they rely on Currin dependency injection to do this kind of sharing, not the module system.

 Several components of the sample inject the `UserService`.
 There should be only one instance of the `UserService` in the entire application